LisaHJung/O4B/README.md

         endpoint: 0.0.0.0:4318

 ```
-- We configure the `OTLP` receiver to listen for incoming telemetry data in OTLP format on the specified ports: 4317 for gRPC and 4318 for HTTP.
+-We set up the OTLP receiver to accept incoming telemetry data on two ports — 4317 for gRPC and 4318 for HTTP — so it can receive data from our app.
--

 **Processors modify, filter, or enrich telemetry data before it gets exported**
 ```
 processors: